luntergroup/octopus/README.md

 1	102738191	.
 ATTATTTATTTAT	A	.	.	.
 GT	.|1
 ```

-in contrast to how such a site would usually be represented, either
+in contrast to how such a site would usually be represented, either:

 ```
 #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	NA12878